Ardumower/Sunray/alfred/README.md

 ```

 ## How to compile 'OpenOCD' on a Raspberry PI (OS Lite 64 bit, Debian Bullseye)
 OpenOCD is used to flash the Alfred MCU firmware via GPIO interface (SWD emulation).
-Run this in your 'pi' home folder:
+Run this in your 'pi' home folder.
+The compiled binary ('openocd') can be found in folder 'src'.
 ```
 sudo apt-get -y install libtool git clone --recursive https://github.com/lupyuen/openocd-spi